 Behind the veil, behind the veil.”

-This is part of a very long poem that can be found at the Internet Archive Digital Library.
-(The book version reproduced there was published later, but 1850 is the original date of publication.
-The poem was written in 1849.)
+This is part of a very long poem that can be found at The Literature Network.
 One of the more interesting things about this poem is the line “Nature red in tooth and claw” that appears in the quoted portion.
 This phrase is often used to describe the process of natural selection, as it was described by Charles Darwin as a prime agent of evolution.
 However, Darwin published his theory of evolution in 1859 — nine years AFTER Tennyson published this poem.
 The twist in timing helps illustrate the fact that Darwin drew on ideas already common to his culture at the time to formulate the idea of natural selection, not the other way around.